 Permissions, also known as scopes with OAuth2, allow you to specify fine-grained access for your Sign in with Coinbase (OAuth2) applications and API keys.
 Getting your permissions right is the key to developing safe and trustworthy applications on Coinbase's APIs.

 With OAuth2, permissions are set in the authorization URL.
 Some permissions, like sending funds, also requires additional settings.
-You can read more about them at Sign in with Coinbase permissions guide.
 Unlike Sign in with Coinbase permissions, API key permissions are defined when creating an API key and can be changes afterwards.

 All authenticated endpoints, except

 GET /user, require a specific scope to access them.
-Some endpoints might also have additional scopes for additional information or access.
-In general, permissions follow the
+In general, permissions follow the pattern,

 create- Create new resources.
 For some resources there's more specific actions (e.g.